 Ok, so I have decided to start a build thread.
 Here is a little history of my jeep and how we came to be.
 I have loved jeeps ever since I was a small child our first family jeep was a 1984 Cj7.
 It was what I learned to drive a standard transmission in.
 My father and I had a blast exploring the mountains around our family ranch.
 Fast forward a few years and my parents sold it.
-Later on after high school my dad always regretted selling the jeep so we set out to find another one. $200 later and we had a rusted out 1972 cj5 I spent almost every free hour I had working on that jeep we pulled the blown motor and swapped in a running one we bought off a news paper ad for $75 even though almost nothing worked right on it my dad and I had a blast working on it together.
+Later on after high school my dad had moved away to Green Bay and always regretted selling the jeep so we set out to find another one. $200 later and we had a rusted out 1972 cj5 I spent almost every free hour I had working on that jeep we pulled the blown motor and swapped in a running one we bought off a news paper ad for $75 even though almost nothing worked right on it my dad and I had a blast working on it together.

-Well as life would happen I grew up and moved away, fast forward 5 years and my dad sold that cj5 to fund a yj project he purchased which led up to me desperately wanting a jeep again.
+Well as life would happen I grew up and moved away, three years later my dad sold that cj5 to fund a yj project he purchased which led up to me desperately wanting a jeep again.
 I begged my wife to allow me to sell my truck so I could purchase a jeep.
 She gladly accepted :kiss:(although she now sorely regrets saying that).
 In the summer of 2008 I purchased my 1990 jeep wrangler sight unseen from a KSL ad in Ogden UT.
 My awesome brother-in-law test drove it for me and checked it out.
 Later that week he drove it up to me over the 4th of July week.
 I was instantly in Love with my new purchase.
 I though it was so bada** and that it could do anything.
 I had already thought my knowledge of jeeps was sufficient and that I had made a sound purchase.
 Then the want to customize with off-road capabilities and with the hours and hours of research on here and Pirate4x4.
 I learned so many things I wanted to start trying all these awesome mods.
 Then my wife smacked me in the face with reality! :rtft:With a mortgage and 3 boys to feed my jeep budget was slim, but I was determined to have to a jeep capable of traversing Montana mountains and Moab slick rock.
 So a new jeep was born.
 Most of the stuff I will be explaining in the next few posts will have already been done I will try to get my thread caught up to where I am as of today, hopefully in chronological order.

 Specs of jeep when purchased: